top of page

 1st Prize in Constructing Communities RIBA competition (as a part of Design Haus Liberty)

-joined Design Haus Liberty studio in London in 2016
+joined Design Haus Liberty studio in London

 group exhibition ARC Maps at Urban Centre in Brno, Czech Republic